projectsinpython2018/Basic/README.md

 # Dear All,

-In this Project I define some basics method to enter to Deep Learning Using requirements.txt for better answer
+In this Project I define some basics method to enter to Deep Learning Using 'requirements.txt' for better answer

 Mac,Linux, Windows:
 '''